Skip to Content

-A revolution is occurring in science and technology, based on the recently developed ability to measure, manipulate, and organise matter on the nanoscale: 1 to 100 billionths of a meter.
+A revolution is occurring in science and technology.
+A tiny revolution based on the recently developed ability to measure, manipulate, and organise matter on the nanoscale: 1 to 100 billionths of a meter.
 At the nanoscale, physics, chemistry, biology, materials science, and engineering converge toward the same principles and tools.
-As a result, progress in nanoscience will have very far-reaching impact.
+As a result, progress in nanoscience is having a very far-reaching impact.